Filing Your Taxes Late

 What if I owe the IRS but can't pay?

-If you find yourself in this situation, you have a few options available, ranging from credit card payments, to installment agreements, to "offers in compromise."
+If you find yourself in this situation, you have a few options available, such as:

 Can I pay my tax by credit card?